-Mr C Magness (Head of Law) and Miss L Evans
+Mr C Magness (Head of Social Sciences) and Miss L Evans (Assistant Head of History)

 Our A Level Law course provides students with an understanding of the English legal system and the criminal (e.g. GBH, Murder) and civil law (e.g. negligence, psychiatric damage).
 In addition, students develop analytical, critical thinking and problem-solving skills, which helps in higher education, in the workplace and in everyday life.

 The course develops excellent written and verbal communication skills, whilst finding out about real life issues.

 Law would suit anyone with an interest in law and politics, or even just enjoys a lively debate or argument!
 If the ability to write clearly or present oral arguments is a requirement for your post-16 option, having a Law A Level will give you a real edge.
 The course affords an advantage to students who have to site Law admission tests in order to be accepted onto Law University courses.